lmbek/NineNineFive/README.md

 # Lars M Bek - Software Architect
 Welcome to my GitHub profile, you can connect with me on <a href="https://www.linkedin.com/in/lmbek/" color="white">LinkedIn</a> or <a href="https://discord.gg/6HJk5bsnY8">Discord</a>, if you are a programmer who want to collaborate

+## Recent updates
+Check out the GoLocalChromeFramework project i put up, if you have any name suggestions for the project, please let me know by leaving an issue or sending me a message on LinkedIn.

 ## About me
 27 Year Old Software Architect and Developer from Denmark - living in Grenaa <br>